Monday, September 3, 2018

 Salt and pepper – to taste

-1 can or bottle of your favorite beer- use enough to reach desired consistency
+1 can or bottle of your favorite beer (mild beer-Pilsner type is best)-use enough to reach desired consistency

 In a saucepan over medium heat melt the butter and add the flour, let cook for 1 minute, stirring constantly.
-Add the cream cheese and melt into the butter flour mixture.
-Add in the mustard, paprika, and Worcestershire sauce, stir well.
-Add the shredded cheddar cheese.
-Once the cheese begins to melt slowly add the beer, start with ½ cup… stir as the cheese dip melts and add more beer a little at a time to reach desired consistency.
+Add in the mustard, paprika, garlic and Worcestershire sauce, stir well.
+Add the milk, stirring to combine.
+Add the shredded cheese a handful at a time-allow to melt before adding more.
+Once the cheese begins to melt slowly add the beer, starting with ½ cup… add more beer a little at a time to reach desired consistency.
 Add salt and pepper to taste.

 Serve with pretzels, apple slices or uses as a sauce for Southern Style Pulled Pork Nachos.